andepraveenofficial/pwa-tutorial/00-material/README.md

 ## Examples of PWAs
 - **Twitter Lite**: A lightweight version of Twitter, which works well on slower networks and offers offline capabilities.
+- **Flipkart Lite**: India’s e-commerce giant, Flipkart, uses a PWA to provide a seamless shopping experience even on low-bandwidth networks.
 - **Pinterest**: A PWA version of Pinterest, providing a fast and reliable experience on both mobile and desktop.

 </details>